CMU-17-214/s2025/README.md

 - For quizzes, we will drop up to two missed/failed solutions during the semester.
 - For labs, we will drop up to two missed/failed solutions during the semester.
 - For homework deadlines you have 5 free late days for the semester.
 You can exceed each deadline by up to three days (unless explicitly specified otherwise in the assignment, check carefully), for a penalty of 10% per day once you run out of free late days.
 This policy applies to all homework deadlines *except homeworks 2a and 2b*.
-- For a single homework deadline during the semester, you can redo and resubmit your work after it was graded.
+- For a single homework deadline during the semester (except homeworks 2a, 2b, and 6b), you can redo and resubmit your work after it was graded.
 It will be regraded as if it was the first submission and you can regain all lost points.
 Each student can only do this once.
-We accept resubmissions until December 8th at 11:59pm.
+We accept resubmissions until April 25 at 11:59pm.
 (While we do not recommend it, you can use this as arbitrary late days for a single deadline, receiving 0 points for missing the initial deadline and then resubmitting later).

 Any work submitted beyond the flexibility provided by these mechanisms will receive feedback but no credit unless explicit accommodations were provided.